 He set out on the expedition in August the following year.
 Until then, the Portuguese sailors under the protectorate of Henry the Navigator were discovering the areas of the Atlantic Ocean, southern Europe and western parts of Africa to the Cape Verde Islands and today’s Sierra Leone.
 During these trips they gained enough knowledge about sailing and winds to enable future expeditions to travel further distances.
 In the early 1480s, Diego Cao discovered the estuary of the Congo River and sailed south of Ecuador to today’s Angola and Namibia.

-The expedition further south was provoked by Father Dias and Bartolomeu himself was somehow forced to prepare an expedition under the ultimatum of killing his crew.
+The expedition further south was provoked by Father of Diaz and Bartholomew himself was somehow forced to prepare an expedition under the ultimatum of killing his crew.
 The expedition consisted of three ships and was ready in 1486.
-Diasa, Sao Cristóvao was controlled by Pero de Alenquera.
+Sao Cristóvao was controlled by Pero de Alenquera.

 The second caravel called Sao Pantaleao was commanded by Joao Infante and controlled by Álvaro Martins.
-Dias’s brother Pero, who commanded the ship supporting the expedition, also took part in the expedition, while Joao de Santiago was the helmsman.
+Diaz’s brother Pero, who commanded the ship supporting the expedition, also took part in the expedition, while Joao de Santiago was the helmsman.
 The expedition sailed south along the west coast of Africa.
 Along the way, travelers managed to replenish their supplies at the Portuguese fortress on the Gold Coast.
-Sailing further south from the area of today’s Angola, on December 8, 1487, Dias reached the bay of Walvis (modern Namibia).
+Sailing further south from the area of today’s Angola, on December 8, 1487, Diaz reached the bay of Walvis (now Namibia).

 Then he sailed further south, where he discovered Port Nolloth, after which the expedition experienced a terrifying storm.
 After two weeks, they found themselves in the open ocean from where Diaz wanted to find the coast, which failed, but discovered western winds and ocean vortices.
 He was aware of the old Venetian maps of 1460 and the knowledge acquired by travelers from other expeditions, he knew that on the other side of Africa is the Indian Ocean and therefore still headed to the southeast.